 Unreal Engine (UE) prides itself on higher fidelity graphics handling.
 Out of the box, Unreal’s lighting system looks a lot better than Unity’s.
 Without getting too specific, your game will simply look better in Unreal, all without much configuration or negative impact on in-game performance and compile times.

 Here’s what a scene can look like in Unity and UE.
 Source: Unity Guruz

 Derek Yip from Sun Machine Games found the mature nature of Unreal’s real-time multiplayer component necessary for their game.
-Derek also praises the value the Blueprints system brings to prototyping, as ideas can be quickly carried out without a huge time cost.
+Derek also praises the value that Blueprints brings to prototyping, as ideas can be quickly carried out in a short amount of time.

 As mentioned, having an open codebase allows for plenty of deep-level customization.
 This opens the door for integration with scratch-built tools, existing software, or modifying the function of the engine itself.

 That being said, the tools included with Unreal lean more towards the complicated end of the spectrum.
-Unreal has a slightly different use case than Unity, but on average the features are slightly more challenging to tinker with.
+Unreal has a slightly different use case than Unity, but on average, the features are somewhat more challenging to tinker with.

 Unreal is written in and uses C++ as its scripting language.
 With careful integration, other languages can be used, but the editor itself is C++ oriented.
 There were other options in the past, like a proprietary language called UnrealScript (sound familiar?), but now the engine only supports C++.

 Unreal is aimed towards more professional and established developers with its steep learning curve and its fleshed out tools.
 Typically, Unreal is harder to use, with C++ being considered one of the harder coding languages to learn.